dotnet/csharpstandard/standard/attributes.md

 >
 > The presence of the attribute helps the compiler in a number of ways.
 First, the compiler can issue a warning if there's a path where the method can exit without throwing an exception.
 Second, the compiler can suppress nullable warnings in any code after a call to that method, until an appropriate catch clause is found.
 Third, the unreachable code won't affect any null states.
 >
-> The compiler can't change reachability (§13.2) or definite assignment (§9.4) analysis based on the presence of this attribute.
-A compiler can use this attribute only to impact nullability warnings. *end example*
+> The attribute does not change reachability (§13.2) or definite assignment (§9.4) analysis based on the presence of this attribute.
+It is used only to impact nullability warnings. *end example*

 #### §The-DoesNotReturnIf-Attribute The DoesNotReturnIf attribute